-A servicing organization shall maintain a resident agent in the state of Oklahoma and that agent shall be authorized to act for the servicing organization on any and all matters covered by the Act and the Rules and Regulations of the Court.
+A servicing organization shall maintain a resident agent in the state of Oklahoma and that agent shall be authorized to act for the servicing organization on any and all matters covered by the Act (see now Workers' Compensation Code) and the Rules and Regulations of the Court.

 A servicing organization shall file with the Court copies of all contracts entered into with the association as they relate to the services to be performed.
-Said contracts shall include those services necessary to fulfill the employer's obligations under the Act and the Rules and Regulations of the Court.
+Said contracts shall include those services necessary to fulfill the employer's obligations under the Act (see now Workers' Compensation Code) and the Rules and Regulations of the Court.
 In addition, any service contract must state that the servicing organization agrees to handle all claims incurred during the contract period to their conclusion, unless approval to transfer said claims is obtained from the Court prior to such transfer.
 Any change in the servicing contract must be filed with the Court ten (10) days prior to the effective date.